Black Swan (album): Composition and lyrics

 Black Swan is a pop and stadium rock album that has been compared to the work of Coldplay.
 Pott said the title came from the book The Black Swan (2007) by Nassim Nicholas Taleb: "He was saying that our lives are made up of a handful of significant shocks, good or bad".
 Pilcher contributed additional guitars to the recordings.
 The band arranged the strings on "Black Swan Song" and "Awkward Goodbye", which were performed by Prabjote Osahn (violin), Stella Page (violin), Amanda Drummond (viola) and Rhian Porter (cello).
 The opening track to Black Swan, "Superhuman Touch", was compared to "Spiralling" (2008) by Keane.
 The chorus section apes the vocal melody of "You Get What You Give" (1998) by New Radicals.
 "The Getaway" recalls pop rock ballads from the 1980s.

 "Black Swan Song", which was reminiscent of "One Day Like This" (2008) by Elbow, deals with the death of Pott's grandfather: "I've never experienced death like that [...] he was really triumphant and positive about it".
 He wrote "Don't Hold Your Breath", which had guitar parts in vein of "Yellow" (2000) by Coldplay, after his wife had nearly suffered a miscarriage while he was away on tour in Florida.
 "Love Come Rescue" is an acoustic ballad in the style of the Kooks that tackles the topic of guilt and being disappointed.
 With "Light the Way", Pott talks about the early days of his relationship with his wife.
 The Twang-like "The Unknown" was written during a period of financial uncertainty for the band.
-The Coldplay-esque "The Akward Goodbye" and U2-indebted "Magical Mistakes" are followed by the album's closing track "Rubik's Cube", which recalls the stripped down sound of Beyond the Neighbourhood.
+The Coldplay-esque "The Awkward Goodbye" and U2-indebted "Magical Mistakes" are followed by the album's closing track "Rubik's Cube", which recalls the stripped-down sound of Beyond the Neighbourhood.
 Discussing the latter, Pott said it dealt with "puzzling through life, working it out as you go along and having to deal with its uncertainties".